SpandanBhoiIITM/triagent/README.md

 Important: use a real dataset

-data/sample_tickets.csv has only 25 rows — enough to run the system, far too small for a meaningful model (you'll see ~20% accuracy).
-Before putting this on your resume, retrain on a real dataset, e.g. Kaggle's "Customer Support Ticket Dataset" (10k+ rows), and record the classification report numbers.
-Then fine-tune DistilBERT on the same data and record the improvement — that comparison is your headline metric.
+data/sample_tickets.csv has only 25 rows — enough to run the system, far too small for a meaningful model

 Features beyond the core pipeline